 El Camino serves children in kindergarten through eighth-grade for ninety minutes a day, Monday through Thursday.
-Four days a week, our children receive homework help from experienced teachers, a nutritious snack, and thirty minutes each of catechism and physical fitness or sports.
-Children and families have regular opportunities for the reading of Holy Scripture, and for shared and personal prayer.
+Our children receive homework help from experienced teachers, a nutritious snack, and thirty minutes each of catechism and physical fitness or sports.
+Children and families have regular opportunities for reading Holy Scripture, and for shared and personal prayer.
 Below are key components of El Camino’s model:

 - Forming Lifelong Disciples: At El Camino, children are called “disciples,” not “students” or “scholars.”
 We want to instill a life-long understanding that we are all called to be disciples of Christ, who must “not only keep the faith and live on it, but also profess it, confidently bear witness to it, and spread it” (CCC,1816).

 - Rich, Customized Content: Seton Education Partners commissioned the development of a robust, teacher- and child-friendly catechetical curriculum based on Saint John Paul II’s Catechism of the Catholic Church and aligned to guidelines set forth by the United States Conference of Catholic Bishops.
 The curriculum is engaging without being watered down so that children grow to love learning about Christ and His Church.
 In 2020, the El Camino Catechesis Curriculum received the imprimatur of Cardinal Dolan.
 We’re grateful for Cardinal Dolan’s support for all we do at El Camino and beyond.